 Don’t forget to decorate your social media and email marketing campaigns for Halloween as well!

 Adjust for high traffic hours: while you want to keep ads active 24/7, it is a good idea to boost ad performance during high traffic hours.
 This includes the hours that your store is open and when your shoppers are most likely to search.

-Consider physical location: It is probable that shoppers from all parts of your city are interested in your products.
-But users closest to your store (20-35 km radius) are much more likely to visit.
+Consider physical location: Users closest to your store (20-35 km radius) are much more likely to visit than others who are.
 Target local shoppers by increasing bids for users that are closest to your store.